based-jace/concurrency-parallelism-and-asyncio/blog.md

 asyncio.run(main())
 ```

 As you can see, we've declared it with "async."
 We then create an empty list called "tasks" to house our async tasks (calls to Genrenator and our file I/O).
 We append our tasks to our list, but they are *not* actually run yet.
 The calls don't actually get made until we schedule them with `await asyncio.gather(*tasks)`.
 This runs all of the tasks in our list and waits for them to finish before continuing with the rest of our program.
 Lastly, we use `asyncio.run(main())` to run our "main" function.
-The `.run()` function is the entry point for our program, [and it should generally only be called once](https://docs.python.org/3/library/asyncio-task.html#running-an-asyncio-program).
+The `.run()` function is the entry point for our program, [and it should *generally* only be called once](https://docs.python.org/3/library/asyncio-task.html#running-an-asyncio-program) *per process*.

 *For those not familiar, the * in front of tasks is called "argument unpacking."
 Just as it sounds, it unpacks our list into a series of arguments for our function.
 Our function is `asyncio.gather()` in this case*